Pages

 Another

-Take half a a Pottinger of Creame one spoon full of red Saunders, a pretty quantity of Saffron put into a Cloath & straine into itt half a Nuttmegs grated & sweetned, well refined, or loafe Sugar, sett it on e Coales and warm it pretty warme drink it 9 morneings, and fast 2 hours after Probat.
+Take half a a Pottinger of Creame one spoon full of red Saunders, a pretty quantity of Saffron put into a Cloath & straine into itt half a Nuttmegs grated & sweetned, well refined, or loafe Sugar, sett it on the Coales and warm it pretty warme drink it 9 morneings, and fast 2 hours after Probat.
 The Lady Beadle

-For a stitch in e Side
+For a stitch in the Side

 135